Nonlinear Evolution via Spatially-Dependent Linear Dynamics for Electrophysiology and Calcium Data

 \section{Introduction}

 In recent years, advances on neural data acquisition have made it possible to record the simultaneous sequential activity of up to thousands of neurons \cite{paninski2017neural}.
 The analysis of these datasets often focuses on dimensionality reduction techniques that encode the activity of the population in a lower dimensional latent trajectory \cite{cunninghamyu}.
-At the other extreme, there is a big body of detailed electrophysiological data coming from voltage measurements in single cells \cite{allennature}.
+At the other extreme, there is a large body of detailed electrophysiological data coming from voltage measurements in single cells \cite{allennature}.
 In this setting it is understood that the underlying dynamics are in fact highly nonlinear and multidimensional, though the experimenter only has access to a one-dimensional ($1$D) observation.
 From such $1$D recordings, the task is to approximately recover the complete latent space paths and dynamics.

-A host of sophisticated techniques has been proposed for the analysis of complex sequential data that is not well described by linear transitions and observations \cite{archer, chung, archergao, gao2014, hernandez, johnson, deepkalman, krishnan2,slds, lfads2, lfads1, park, pillow2, pillow}.
-In this context, we present Variational Inference for Nonlinear Dynamics (VIND).
+A host of sophisticated techniques has been proposed for the analysis of complex sequential data that is not well described by linear transitions and observations \cite{archer, chung, archergao, gao2014, hernandez, johnson, deepkalman, krishnan2,slds, lfads2, lfads1, park, pillow2, pillow, zhao2019streaming}.
+Here we present Variational Inference for Nonlinear Dynamics (VIND), a method particularly well-suited for the inference of latent dynamics from relatively smooth time series, such as those typical of neuroscience experiments.
 The main contribution of VIND is an algorithm that allows variational inference (VI) from structured, intractable approximations to the posterior distribution.
 In particular, VIND can handle variational posteriors that (i) represent nonlinear evolution in the latent space, and (ii) disentangle the latent dynamics (transition) from the data encoding (recognition).
 Crucially, the VIND approximate posterior shares the exact nonlinear structure of latent dynamics evolution with the model for data generation.
 This makes the VIND approximation potentially more powerful than models in which the choice of approximate posterior is made solely on grounds of tractability.

-VIND relies on two key ideas.
-Firstly, it makes use of the fact that given an intractable posterior $Q(\bZ|\bX)$, it is always possible to compute a tractable Gaussian approximation to it.
-This Gaussian approximation inherits its parameters from $Q(\bZ|\bX)$ \cite{chung}, so optimizing for it can be interpreted as indirectly optimizing $Q(\bZ|\bX)$.
-The second novel aspect of VIND is the use of the fixed-point iteration (FPI) method to significantly speed up the computation of the aforementioned Gaussian approximation.